 We patched up where we could, and deciding to go for this major restoration involved a lot of discussion and soul-searching, but it's a great relief to know that we can now finally get the bells working properly.
-We’re adding a new raised ringing floor to help control the bells, recasting three of the bells to make the peal lighter and adding a glass screen to the ringing chamber which will allow more light into the church.
-Creating a more accessible bell tower, with bells that are easy to ring, will make this an ideal venue for bell-ringing courses and learners.
+We’ve added a new raised ringing floor to help control the bells, recast three of the bells to make the peal lighter and added a glass screen to the ringing chamber which will allow more light into the church.
+Creating a more accessible bell tower, with bells that are easy to ring, has made this an ideal venue for bellringing courses and learners.

 The restoration was budgeted at around £155,000.
 Just under half came from local supporters through donations, fundraising events and an allocation from church funds.
 The rest has come from charitable grants.
 The Heritage Lottery Fund contributed £30,000, the Gloucestershire and Bristol Bellringers Association just over £20,000, the Gloucestershire Environmental Trust £15,000, and the Gloucestershire Historic Churches Trust, the Ironmongers Company and the Garfield Weston Foundation £7,500 each.
 Smaller grants have come from several sources including the Allchurches Trust, Old Brightlandsians, the Haberdashers’ Company and Forest of Dean Bell Ringers.